terencesaw86/TrollVNC/README.md

 # TrollVNC

-TrollVNC is a VNC server for iOS devices, allowing remote access and control of the device's screen.
+TrollVNC is a VNC server for iOS devices, allowing remote access and control of the device’s screen.

 ## Usage